ssmubc/SleepTrackerApp/README.md

 # Phase 4: Task 3
 Refactoring that I would do to improve my design:
-- I could remove the association relationship between SleepModel and CreateGUI since there is already an association between SleepPerWeek and CreateGUI and SleepPerWeek contains SleepModel.
+- I could remove the association relationship between SleepModel and CreateGUI since there is already an association between SleepPerWeek and CreateGUI and SleepPerWeek contains a list of SleepModel.
 This can be done by creating methods in the SleepPerWeek class that will get the fields of the SleepModel so that CreateGUI can access the fields of SleepModel without having an association relationship with SleepModel.